ijlyttle/r_intro/index.md

   css: "http://netdna.bootstrapcdn.com/font-awesome/4.0.3/css/font-awesome.css"

 ---
-## Motivation
+## Introduction

+There are other options for open-source data analysis: Octave, Python, and Rapid Miner (GUI).

+This presentation focuses on R and RStudio:

-* Everything I demonstrate today is available without license fees.
+* Everything demonstrated here is available without license fees.

+* Exchange of programs and snippets is simple exchange of text.

 * There is, however, an investment in yourself to learn.

 * Learning, done properly, will be frustrating.

+Warning:

+* about 80% of data-analysis is simply wrestling with data

+* does not lend itself to an introductory presentation

+<i class="fa fa-link"></i> [Octave](http://www.gnu.org/software/octave/)
+<i class="fa fa-link"></i> [Python](http://www.python.org/)
+<i class="fa fa-link"></i> [Rapid Miner](http://rapidminer.com/)

 ---
 ## Installation